The oil firms that run a Fife petrochemical complex are facing a legal crackdown for breaching pollution limits and endangering health by flaring.

 The Attorney General’s Office is investigating whether Prime Minister Theresa May can be taken to court for conspiring to commit war crimes with Trident.

 Scottish ministers have held private meetings with the fracking firm Ineos and Grangemouth executives from China five times in 13 months.

 Pension funds run by ten Scottish local authorities invest more than £400 million in 23 fracking companies.

-The Scottish Environment Protection Agency secretly ditched a plan to ban a toxic pesticide after pressure from the fish farming industry.
+The Scottish Government has been accused of intervening to block a ban on a toxic pesticide after pressure from the fish farming industry.